tripitakit/pumbaa/README.md

 $ node server.js
 ~~~

-##Public pumbaa instance##
-A public pumbaa instance is running at http://pumbaa.iosvappo.it.

-No web interface is present.
-Use a web browser to test the api with the collection 'docs';

-i.e. make a get request at the url http://pumbaa.iosvappo.it/docs to show all the documents in it.

 GET:
 - /:collection			: find all documents of collection docs
 - /:collection/:id		: find one by :id